 Low level of refrigerant- With a low level of refrigerant, your air conditioner has to work very hard which again results in the overheating.
 You will need air conditioner service to recharge your ac and to detect the leak.

 Issues with condenser coil fan– This fan is located in outside unit.
 Sometimes this stops working so it fails to cool the coil properly.

 Dirty condenser coils- Condenser coils are situated in the outside unit.
 So it accumulates more dirt and debris.
 It works to dissipate the heat that the refrigerant has absorbed from your home.
 So when these coils are covered with dirt, leaves, and debris, it fails to dissipate the heat properly.
 This results in the air conditioner to work harder.
 During the storms, condenser coils are covered with the dirt.
-To clean it you need to wash it or you should call a local ac repair professional to do the work.
+To clean it you need to wash it or you should call a local air conditioner repair to do the work.